8 Best Mini Bike Pumps to Inflate Tires After a Puncture [2023]

 CO2 inflators are a very specific category.
 They are not ‘pumps,’ but they are used to inflate tires quickly.
 Thanks to the CO2 burst they can produce, you will be able to inflate your tires within seconds.

-This makes them very convenient for cyclists who need to quickly get back on their bike after fixing a punctured inner tube.
+This makes them very convenient for cyclists who need to quickly get back on their bikes after fixing a punctured inner tube.

 Black Lezyne CO2 inflator with a cartridge and protective sleeve

-The main downside of CO2 cartridges is that you can use the cartridge only once.
+The main downside of CO2 cartridges is that they can be used only once.
 Inflating tires with CO2 inflators can be costly because you must buy new cartridges.
-And this option is also not very eco-friendly because CO2 cartridges are often not reusable.
-So make sure you take them to your local scrapyard and don’t throw them into nature.
+This option is also not very eco-friendly because CO2 cartridges are often not reusable.
+So take them to your local scrapyard, and don’t throw them into nature.

 Mini Bike Pumps FAQ